ankaAR/bestiario5e/_creatures/drow-elite-warrior.md

 ***Shortsword.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 7 (1d6 + 4) puntos de daño perforante plus 10 (3d6) poison damage.

 ***Hand Crossbow.*** Ranged Weapon Attack: +7 to hit, range 30/120 pies, un objetivo.
-Impacto: 7 (1d6 + 4) puntos de daño perforante, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
-If the saving throw fails by 5 or more, the target is also unconscious while poisoned in this way.
+Impacto: 7 (1d6 + 4) puntos de daño perforante, and the target must succeed on a DC 13 Constitution saving throw or be envenenado for 1 hour.
+If the saving throw fails by 5 or more, the target is also unconscious while envenenado in this way.
 The target wakes up if it takes damage or if another creature takes an action to shake it awake.

 ### Reactions